Love tussle tarnishes Zimbabwe PM Tsvangirai

 In June, the 60-year-old also confirmed newspaper reports that he had fathered a love child with a 24-year-old woman in the second city of Bulawayo and that he was looking after them both.

-"It is embarrassing, plain and simple," a top official in Tsvangirai's Movement for Democratic Change (MDC) told Reuters.
+"It is embarrassing, plain and simple," a top official in the MDC told Reuters.
 "It is an unwanted distraction which we would rather not have."

 She is also seeking $3,000 for rent, $4,000 for groceries and $1,500 as a clothing allowance - arguing that Tsvangirai has the money.